 An international touring artist working in cross art form projects collaborating with choreographers, writers, and performance artists in site specific performances.
 A fiddling, singing composer with an upbringing steeped in the choral and poetic traditions of Wales.
-Her research into vocal techniques has taken her across continents from Africa to Mongolia to Brazil.
+Her research into vocal techniques has taken her across continents from Africa to Mongolia to Kazakstan to Brazil.
 Whilst her composition and performance bears the influences and musical curiosity of her travels, the heart of her music is uniquely her own.

 B.A (Hon) Degree in Music, Dartington College of Arts 1980